-A Professional Fiddle Player performing live in Branson,Mo.
+Currently a Professional Fiddle Player performing live in south central Texas.
 I started out at the age of 11yrs. old when my Dad P.T.
 Riley and I began attending Fiddling competitions.
 My Dad had been singing and playing Guitar since I could remember...he was my reason for wanting to learn to play an instrument...I thought it'd be fun to play songs together.
 Because of him I also made new friends that inspired me to continue to play- Regina Matthews, Dutch Wells, and the late Jake Glidewell.

 Starting in May 1996 I took lessons from two fiddlers in my home town of Victoria,Tx one was Carolin Arrington and the other Wade Stockton.
 Then After 3 years of playing I began lessons with Ricky Turpin a Tx state champion fiddler and a Grammy winner with Asleep at the wheel.
 I soon began to learn more and more about playing freelance by booking gigs with bands and playing at state events that's where I learned how to play with professional musicians.
 I continued to play in as many fiddle competitions as possible and in yr 2000 won the South Texas International music championship where I was awarded the fiddle I play on today.

 I've played at the Bob Wills festival with the Texas Playboys for almost 9 years.
 I also have taught for fiddle camps with Randy Elmore ,and Jana Jae the first lady of country fiddle.
 I also have self learned how to play the mandolin and am still learning the guitar.
 In addition I have done television news spots for different events in and out of the state.
-I most recently have worked for the past 3 yrs with The Penny Gilley Band where we are filmed and shown on the Rural Free Delivery RFD-TV network internationally.
-I continue to play in Branson with the Dalena Ditto Show in the fall this year and tour dates and TV shows with Penny Gilley show as well as a Daily 2pm show with Joey Riley at the Mickey Gilley theater located on Hwy 76.
+I most recently have worked for the past 9 yrs with The Penny Gilley show where we are filmed and shown on the Rural Free Delivery RFD-TV network internationally.
+I continue to play and live in Texas with various singer songwriting artists.